opensafely-core/backend-server/tpp-backend/README.md

  - The backend runs in a Hyper-V VM on the host.
  - login to host is via authenticated firewall and RDP, accounts managed by TPP.
- - outgoing internet is restricted to https to our our cloudflare IPs, and https and ssh to github.com
+ - Outgoing internet is restricted to https to our our cloudflare IPs
  - TPP maintain a one-way push of medium privacy output files to the Level 4 server.
- - as TPP was early adopter, many users have RDP access to this machine.
+ - As TPP was early adopter, many users have RDP access to this machine.
- - goal is to reduce that to just the OpenSAFELY platform team.
+ - Goal is to reduce that to just the OpenSAFELY platform team.
+As such, we are only granting core OpenSAFELY team access to the VM.

 ### Level 4 Server

- - TPP provide a windows VM.
+ - TPP provide a windows VM on the same host.
  - Login is via same firewall, but separate RDP account.
  - Redaction and publishing happens here.
  - Files pushed here from level 3.

 ### Implications

- - developers need a local SSH key on the Level 2/3 server to log in to the backend ubuntu server (RDP doesn't do agent forwarding!)
+ - Developers need a local SSH key on the Level 2/3 server to log in to the backend ubuntu server (RDP doesn't do agent forwarding!)
- - backend needs to write files to host filesystem for sync to level 4 server, which requires an SMB mount in the backend.
+ - The VM publishes an SMB share with level 4 outputs in, which initially will be synced to the level 4 VM.
+At somepoint, releases will got via the UI and release-hatch, and this will not be necessary.

 ### Hyper-V Image